Complaints Policy of PROGRESS sportswear

 Company Identification No.: 26070944, Tax ID No.: CZ 26070944

-The company is incorporated in the Companies Register kept by the Municipal Court of Prague, Section C, File No. 166096.
+The company is registered in the Commercial Register kept by the Regional Court in České Budějovice, Section.
+C, insert 12069

 1.3.
 The "Buyer" is the person that concludes a purchase agreement with the Seller.

 1.4.
 The place of business – distribution warehouse is located at the address Pražská 483, 397 Písek (hereinafter referred to as "Place of Business").
 The Seller's company store is at the address Velké náměstí 119, 397 01 Písek (hereinafter referred to as "Company Store").

 1.5.
 "Complaint" involves ascertaining a defect in the Goods and the subsequent return of the Goods to the address of the place of business: